zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Anyone who has ever made anything of importance was disciplined."
+> "Being spiritual has nothing to do with what you believe and everything to do with your state of consciousness."
 >
-> — Andrew Hendrixson
+> — Eckhart Tolle
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch